prasanthsasikumar/ride-assets/README.md

 ## Deployment

 This is deployed as a static site on Netlify with CORS enabled for cross-origin requests from the main website.

+## Garage media

+Put vehicle/garage images & videos under `media/garage/` (any subfolder structure is fine).
+Then run the manifest generator so the browser UI and `manifest.json` include the new category.

 ## Local Development